 Be sure to read the information tags that come with each plant, and choose the most suitable plants for the area in which you will be planting.
 Before shopping for plants, pay attention to how much sun your planting area gets each day, and then choose wisely!

 Did you know that many fruit and vegetables require pollinators in order to produce?
 Your harvest will improve greatly if you include some bee- and butterfly-attracting plants in your garden, such as butterfly bushes or goldenrods.
+However, avoid planting too many of these and starting a problem with too many bugs flying through your garden.
+If the garden is at your front porch area, you don’t want guests or your family to have to walk through bees to get in the door.

 Much like a garden, your seeds of self-confidence need to be planted and nurtured so they take root.
 Use these tips, give yourself a little time, and you’ll find your gardening skills blooming as much as your plants!